 The Bottom Line of Penetration Testing

-Through penetration testing, security professionals are able to find and test the security of networks of all kinds.
+Through penetration testing, security professionals can find and test the security of networks of all kinds.
 These penetration testing tools and services help you quickly gain insight into the areas of highest risk.
-This makes it possible for companies to effectively plan security budgets and projects.
-By thoroughly testing a business’s IT infrastructure, businesses are able to take the precautions needed to secure vital data from cybersecurity hackers, while also lowering the response time of an IT department in the event of a cyber attack.
+This makes it possible for companies to plan security budgets and projects effectively.
+By thoroughly testing a business’s IT infrastructure, businesses can take the precautions needed to secure vital data from cybersecurity hackers, while also lowering the response time of an IT department in the event of a cyber attack.